Lintah Darat: Production

-Legacy
+Release and legacy

 A test screening of Lintah Darat, which was targeted at audiences over the age of 17, was held in Batavia on 28 August 1941; this test screening received full audiences and a positive review from De Indische Courant.
 A review from Surabaya for the Soerabaijasch Handelsblad found the film interesting and easy to follow, particularly praising the condemnation of usury.
 By the end of September 1941 the film was being shown in Medan.

 Advertisements for Lintah Darat date as late as December 1948 in the Indies and November 1949 in Singapore, where it was advertised as "one of the greatest Malay films".
 The film is now likely lost.
 The American visual anthropologist Karl G. Heider writes that all Indonesian films from before 1950 are lost.
 However, JB Kristanto's Katalog Film Indonesia (Indonesian Film Catalogue) records several as having survived at Sinematek Indonesia's archives, and Biran writes that several Japanese propaganda films have survived at the Netherlands Government Information Service.